Felopssauro/cronos-frontend/README.md

 ### Docker and Docker Compose

-When running commands using docker compose, you will have to use `-f` flag to select the specific compose file you will be using on the command.
-You will to add this every time you run a docker compose command.

 #### Building the environment

 - For development:
+  - `docker compose up` --> For the first time you cloned the repo.
-  - `docker compose up --build -d`
+  - `docker compose up --build` --> If you made changes that require the docker images to be rebuilt.

 #### Handling containers and images

-- `docker compose exec`: executes commands inside the container.
+- `docker compose exec <service> <command>`: executes commands inside the container.
 - `docker compose stop`: stop containers built with compose file.
+- `docker compose up -d`: build images and start containers built on detached mode.
+- `docker compose up --build -d`: rebuild images and start containers on detached mode.
-- `docker compose up`: start containers built with compose file.
+- `docker compose start`: start containers built with compose file.
 - `docker compose rm -f`: force removes stopped containers built with compose file.
 - `docker compose down -v`: removes the containers and networks for that compose file and deletes named volumes.